foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/overview/overview.rst

 The figure :ref:`f_mli_impl` shows how different MLI-compliant Implementations for different processors can all be targeted using common front-end mapping tools.
-For additional background  information on the origins of MLI, see section :ref:`history_mli`.

 Purpose of This Document
 ------------------------